jborean93/ansible-windows/README.md

 Further scripts and utilities may be added in the future as required.

+## Playbooks

+Contains a collection of playbooks that are useful when using Ansible with Windows.
+The README page of each folder has more details on the playbook and what they are for.

 ## Scripts
 There are a few scripts in the `scripts` folder that can be used to do things like upgrade PowerShell to a certain version.
 The README page of that folder